shiro-design/ssl-check-expiry/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+What things you need to install the software:

 > Python 3.x